 Image Source: Lindex

-Image Source: Betabrand
+Image Source: Who What Wear

 Livestream regularly.
 This way, you can develop a relationship with your shoppers, and your shoppers can also build connections with other people who shop.
-The more engagement you have with shoppers, the greater confidence and trust they’ll have with you.
+The more engagement you have with shoppers, the greater confidence and trust they’ll have in you.

-With these success stories, it’s clear that brands can’t afford to ignore social commerce.
 The sooner you adapt to this trend, the more you’ll benefit from it.
 Applying the tips mentioned among these social commerce examples might just fast-track your brand to game-changing digital shelf performance.

 Standing out on the digital shelf starts with access to the latest industry content.
 Subscribe to Below the Fold, our monthly content newsletter, and join other commerce leaders.